Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: When Is Q -Aid Beneficial for RCSL?

+We present a simple experiment to verify that learning $Q_\theta$ indeed induces over-generalization when trained on optimal trajectories.
+The experiment consists of an MDP with one-dimensional discrete states and actions, each divided into 500 bins.
+This environment simulates a car, where the state indicates the agent's position, ranging from -5 to 5, as illustrated in Fig. \ref{fig:toy-exp} (a).
+The action range is between -1 and 1, allowing the agent to move according to the direction and twice the magnitude of the action.
+The objective is to reach position 0, which grants a reward of 100, while larger actions incur penalties given as $-30 \cdot a^2$.
+Due to its discrete nature, we can compute the true optimal $Q$-values through value iteration \cite{sutton2018reinforcement}, which is shown in the bottom row of Fig. \ref{fig:toy-exp} (a).

+With this environment, we generated two datasets, \texttt{medium} and \texttt{expert}.
+The \texttt{medium} dataset consisted of actions varying within the range of ±0.5 perturbed from the optimal action determined by the true optimal $Q$-values, while the \texttt{expert} dataset consisted of actions varying within the range of ±0.05 perturbed from the optimal action.
+(Refer to Fig. \ref{fig:toy-exp} (b)) We then adopted a 3-layer MLP as the structure of $Q_\theta$ and performed regression to follow the true $Q$-value at each sample point $(s, a)$ in the trajectories.
+Note that in-sample $Q$-learning can essentially be regarded as regression with the target value obtained from bootstrapping.

+The learned $Q_\theta$ with the \texttt{medium} and \texttt{expert} datasets are shown in Fig. \ref{fig:toy-exp} (c).
+Indeed, the learned $Q_\theta$ with the \texttt{expert} dataset, containing nearly-optimal actions, shows that the value is flat over the entire action space for each state.
+This means that the nearly identical value of in-sample expert actions with a small spread is projected to the entire action space for each state.
+In contrast, the learned $Q_\theta$ with the \texttt{medium} dataset well estimates the true $Q$-function.
+This is because the medium dataset has diverse actions with diverse values for each state that facilitate the regression process.
+We additionally present the results from $Q_\theta$ obtained through IQL in Fig. \ref{fig:toy-exp} (d), which shows a similar trend to the results from regression.

-We analyze how $Q_{\theta}(s, \cdot)$ varies over the action space in the Gym Inverted Double Pendulum environment \cite{brockman2016openai} trained on \texttt{expert} and \texttt{medium}-quality datasets with Implicit $Q$-Learning (IQL).
-The details of the analysis are in Appendix \ref{appx:ntk-further-setup}.
-As depicted in the upper row of Fig. \ref{fig:idp-q}, the \texttt{expert} dataset shows concentrated action distribution, while the \texttt{medium} dataset has a broader spread.
-The concentration in the \texttt{expert} dataset, particularly around action 0, results in a vast OOD action region, causing over-generalization on $Q_\theta(s, \cdot)$ to assign constant values across the action space.
-This trend is also observable in more complex environments as well in Appendix \ref{appx:ntk-further-hopper}.
+The over-generalization tendency in $Q_\theta$ with optimal trajectories is not limited to the simple experiment above but also applies to complex RL tasks.
+We analyze how $Q_{\theta}(s, \cdot)$ varies over the action space in the Gym Inverted Double Pendulum \cite{brockman2016openai} and MuJoCo Hopper environments \cite{todorov2012mujoco, brockman2016openai} trained on \texttt{expert} and \texttt{medium}-quality datasets with IQL.
+The details of the analysis are in Appendix \ref{appx:ntk-further}.
+As depicted in the upper row of Fig. \ref{fig:idp-q} (a) and (b), and on the left side of the upper row of (c) and (d), the \texttt{expert} dataset shows concentrated action distribution, while the \texttt{medium} dataset has a broader spread, as expected.
+The concentration and similarity of true $Q$-values of the actions for a given state in the \texttt{expert} dataset cause over-generalization in $Q_\theta(s, \cdot)$, yielding constant flat values across the entire action space.
+This is further supported by the results in Appendix \ref{appx: q-weights}, which visualize the weights of the learned $Q$-function.